Close

 Phone: 651-641-8230

-Step 2: Complete Nursing program Admissions Requirements, including prerequisite courses
+Step 2: Complete Nursing program Admissions Requirements

 Listed below is the typical timeline for CSP’s 4-year degree program.
 Students have the ability to speed up or slow down their prerequisite and general education coursework.